reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 }
 ```

-Now we should see our grid of numbers again:
+Now you should see our grid of numbers again:

 ![tic-tac-toe board filled with numbers 1 through 9](../images/tutorial/number-filled-board.png)